 Finally, affordable skincare in your 30s requires a more minimalist approach to buying products.
 In your twenties, it’s common to head to the drugstore every time a new product goes viral, rush to try a heavy-duty spot treatment at the first hint of a blemish, mix acids, or switch up cleansers every week.

 Instead, the key to healthy skin in your thirties comes down to three things: consistency, simplicity, and efficacy.
 Find the ingredients, antioxidants, and SPF that works for you, and stick with it!

-Looking to simplify in your 30s?
-Try Covey’s three-step routine.
+Looking to simplify your 30s skincare routine?
+Try Covey’s three-step ritual.